SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Introduction

 \textit{Inverse consistent} registration methods ensure that $f_{1\to2}(x_A, x_B)$ is an accurate inverse of $f_{2\to1}(x_A, x_B)$, which we quantify using the \textit{inverse consistency error}: $||f_{1\to2}(x_A, x_B) \circ f_{2\to1}(x_A, x_B) - \mathcal{I}||^2$, where $\circ$ is the composition operator and $\mathcal{I}$ is the identity deformation.
-Originally inverse consistency was achieved via variational losses \citep{christensen11995topological} but later algorithms were \textit{inverse consistent by construct}, e.g., classical methods DARTEL \citep{ashburner2007fast} and SyN \citep{avants2008symmetric}.
-However, due to a limited spatial resolution of the predicted deformations, even for these methods the inverse consistency error is not exactly zero.
-Some deep learning methods enforce inverse consistency via a penalty \citep{zhang2018inverse, kim2019unsupervised, estienne2021mics}.
-A popular stationary velocity field (SVF) formulation \citep{arsigny2006log} achieves inverse consistency by construct and has been used by many works, e.g., \citet{dalca2018unsupervised, krebs2018unsupervised, krebs2019learning, niethammer2019metric, shen2019networks, shen2019region, mok2020fast}.
+Inverse consistency has been enforced using a loss or by construction.
+However, due to a limited spatial resolution of the predicted deformations, even for the by construction inverse consistent methods the inverse consistency error is not exactly zero \citep{ashburner2007fast}.

 In \textit{symmetric registration}, the registration outcome does not depend on the order of the inputs, i.e., $f_{1\to2}(x_A, x_B)$ equals $f_{2\to1}(x_B, x_A)$.
-Unlike with inverse consistency, $f_{1\to2}(x_A, x_B)$ can equal $f_{2\to1}(x_B, x_A)$ exactly \citep{avants2008symmetric, estienne2021mics}, which we call \textit{symmetric by construct}.
+Unlike with inverse consistency, $f_{1\to2}(x_A, x_B)$ can equal $f_{2\to1}(x_B, x_A)$ exactly \citep{avants2008symmetric, estienne2021mics}, which we call \textit{symmetric by construction}.
 A related property, cycle consistency, can be assessed using \textit{cycle consistency error} $||f(x_A, x_B) \circ f(x_B, x_A) - \mathcal{I}||^2$.
 It can be computed for any method since it does not require the method to predict deformations in both directions.
-If the method is symmetric by construct, inverse consistency error equals cycle consistency error.
-Some existing deep learning registration methods enforce cycle consistency via a penalty \citep{mahapatra2019training, gu2020pair, zheng2021symreg}.
-The method by \citet{estienne2021mics} is symmetric by construct but only for a single component of their multi-step formulation, and not inverse consistent by construct.
-Recently, parallel with and unrelated to us, \citet{iglesias2023ready, greer2023inverse} have proposed by construct symmetric and inverse consistent registration methods within the SVF framework, in a different way from us.
+If the method is symmetric by construction, inverse consistency error equals cycle consistency error.